argoproj-labs/hera/CONTRIBUTING.md

 # Contributing to Hera

-**Thank you for considering a contribution to Hera!
-Your time is the ultimate currency, and the community highly appreciates your willingness to dedicate some time to Hera for the benefit of everyone!**
+**Thank you for considering a contribution to Hera!**

+Your time is the ultimate currency, and the community highly appreciates your willingness to dedicate some time to Hera for the benefit of everyone!
+Remember to star the repo on GitHub and share Hera with your colleagues to grow our community!

+## Contributing checklist

 Please keep in mind the following guidelines and practices when contributing to Hera: